liferay/liferay-docs/develop/tutorials/articles-dxp/450-audience-targeting/04-best-practices-audience-targeting.markdown

 The `getFormHTML` is used to retrieve the HTML created by the technology you choose, and to return it as a string that is viewable from your rule's form.
-If you plan, therefore, on using an alternative to JSP or FreeMarker, you must override this method by creating and modifying it in your `-Rule` class.
+If you plan, therefore, on using an alternative to JSP or FreeMarker, you must override this method by creating and modifying it in your `-Rule` or `-TrackingAction` class.

 ## Other Best Practices [](id=other-best-practices)